danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 2.3 **Ligands Final 3D Point Clouds Creation and Step 4 - Labeling**

 Create the final representations of the ligands in 3D point cloud and also create their labeling files for each representation type.
-The output folder will be a LigPCDS dataset
+The output folder will be a LigPCDS dataset.

 For each ligand entry that had its ligand grid representation successfully created, this script will scale this grid using the quantile rank scale, extract the ligand mask representation and then create the final representations of the ligands.